-For AM-FM Radio and Radio with CD, scan presets within the current selected band by pressing and holding either SEEK button for four seconds until a double beep sounds.
+Scan presets within the current selected band by pressing and holding either SEEK button for four seconds until a double beep sounds.
 The radio goes to a stored preset, plays for a few seconds if a strong signal is present, then goes to the next stored preset.
 The station frequency flashes while the radio is in the scan mode.